Quicklist: Types of Exterior House Siding

 - Shingles may loosen with time.

 d.
-Horizontal Wood Boarding
+Horizontal Wood Siding

-The exterior is made using thin wood strips placed horizontally, in some cases using tongue and groove.
+Horizontal wood siding is made using thin wood strips placed horizontally, in some cases using tongue and groove.
 Wood helps to create a rustic feel to the home.
 Some of the woods used include cypress, pine, Douglas fir and spruce.

-The cost ranges from $5 to $10 per sq ft
+The cost ranges from $5 to $10 per sq. ft.

 - It gives the home a classic rustic look and improves the curb appeal.